Next-Playground-Game-Studio/Whitelist/README.md

 Note: \<Player Name> must be the player's full name, no player selectors such as @a, @p, @r, etc.

+## Configuration files

+The configuration file is in the `BDS Root Directory\plugins\Whitelist\whitelist.txt`, which holds all whitelisted members of the server.
+If you need to change it, just edit it directly, one player name per line, and be careful not to have blank lines.

 ## Contribute

 To contact us, search for the QQ channel number `XianyingStu233` and post plugin feedback in the post square (be sure to select the correct category).
 The answer to the channel join question is `白日飞升` (Feel free to search for the map on NetEase My World).
 Chinese required.